We understand the specialized markets in which you operate and provide tailored solutions to meet your unique business needs.

 Having comprehensive information as to how, where and when Section 35 rights can or cannot be practiced is critical for the protection of those rights.

-We strongly maintain that the distinction between treaty rights and traditional uses is artificial: the right to hunt, fish and trap remains inextricably bound to the ability to be, live and learn on the land.
+The right to hunt, fish and trap remains inextricably bound to the ability to be, live and learn on the land.

 Further we challenge static notions of the term “traditional” which imply such activities are part of a bygone past.
-We maintain, and can demonstrate, treaty rights and Aboriginal rights are contemporary activities that, while rooted in historic practices and worldviews, are nonetheless part of vibrant and continuous Indigenous people’s cultures and ways of life.
+We maintain, and can demonstrate, treaty rights and Indigenous rights are contemporary activities that, while rooted in historic practices and worldviews, are nonetheless part of vibrant and continuous Indigenous people’s cultures and ways of life.